Warshi7819/DVDCollectR/README.md

 Want to bring this to production?
 I'm currently running this as two seperate services on Ubuntu (API and Web) then I use a Cloudflare tunnel to expose my Web Application to the public internet.
 I'm not going to detail this here and don't ask me to do it either.
 Do your own research on what's good and safe here.

-### Built Using AI
+### Built In Collaboration With AI
 I'll just throw in a small disclamer: ~90% of this was built using AI (OpenCode with DeepSeek V4 Flash, and MiMo v.2.5).
 The structure of the project (API, Web, Shared), the authentication, a few pages with basic navigation and the classes needed to read the Collection.xml file I had already setup before I let AI loose.
+But one of the side goals of this project was to push these two AI models to the max to see what they can do.

 The experience was mostly good except for one rabbit hole where the AI model (DeepSeek) insisted on good error handling and fallbacks instead of fixing the core issue (why the DB migration failed in the first place).
 This was kinda funny and frustrating at the same time :) After some yelling at the model and re-focus we got there in the end.
+But if you do not catch situations like this it can "spin out of control" generating wast amounts of code that isn't necessary.

 ### Visual Studio 2026: Paste XML As Classes
 Surly someone has created something that can translate an XML file to the classes needed to read it in C#!?
 Looking online the answer kinda suprised me as I was not aware of this functionality in Visual Studio 2026 but it's actually built in and you can find it under **Edit**->**Paste Special**->**Paste XML As Classes**